SqrtNegInf/QSAR-to-SQL/README.md

 # QSAR database converted to SQL

-The custom database format designed for Biobyte's QSAR database is not useful for anyone not running Biobyte software.
+The custom database format designed for Biobyte's quantitative structure-activity relationship (*QSAR*) database is not useful for anyone not running Biobyte software.
 These scripts show how the data can be exported to SQL.